You can pick up your prescriptions and OTC medication on campus at SHCC. Please see below for hours and information.

 The UF Student Health Care Center Pharmacy is a full-service facility staffed by licensed pharmacists who fill prescriptions written by either in-house medical staff or licensed medical providers from other facilities.

-Low-cost health, wellness and beauty items such as shampoo, cold medications, pain relievers and first-aid products are also available.
-Additionally, we carry many skin care products, plus pet medications for flea, tick and wellness.
+Low-cost health and beauty items such as shampoo, cold medications, skin care products, pain relievers, and first-aid products are also available.

 Prescriptions and refills